-Amid omicron and flight cancellations, earnings to shed light on health of airline industry
+Amid omicron and flight cancellations, earnings begin to shed light on health of airline industry

+“Cost head winds are likely to persist for airlines, but the desire to travel is strong,” said Peter McNally, global sector lead at Third Bridge, a global research firm.
+“Delta is making the bet that omicron will delay the recovery by two months.
+Beyond that, the challenge will be meeting demand and managing the global operation until a full recovery is made.”

+Bastian said Delta employees also will benefit from the carrier’s improved financial outlook, adding that employees will receive a one-time bonus of $1,250 next month.

 Airlines were optimistic when entering the final quarter of 2021, having weathered the coronavirus’s delta variant, which slowed passenger demand in late summer and early fall.
-At least five U.S. carriers were profitable in the third quarter, and of those, at least two, Delta and Alaska Airlines, reached that milestone without the benefit of billions of dollars in federal pandemic aid, which expired at the end of September.
+At least five U.S. carriers were profitable in the third quarter, and of those, at least two, Delta and Alaska Airlines, reached that milestone without the benefit of billions of dollars in federal pandemic aid that expired at the end of September.

 The industry’s hopes for recovery and the return of lucrative international and business travel were further buoyed by the Biden administration’s decision to end a ban in November on overseas travelers, replacing it with a system that would rely on vaccination, testing and contact tracing.
 The move opened the United States to visitors from 33 countries for the first time since restrictions were put into place in March 2020.